Cardiac fibrosis: Anorectics

 Some appetite suppressant drugs such as fenfluramine (which in combination with phentermine was marketed as Pondimin and commonly referred to as fen-phen), chlorphentermine, and aminorex (along with its analogue 4-Methylaminorex which has seen sporadic use as a recreational drug) induce a similar pattern of cardiac fibrosis (and pulmonary hypertension), apparently by overstimulating 5HT2B receptors on the cardiac fibroblast cells.

 These drugs consequently tend to cause increased risk of heart valve damage and subsequent heart failure, which eventually led to them being withdrawn from the market.

 Antimigraine drugs

 Certain antimigraine drugs which are targeted at serotonin receptors as vasoconstrictive agents, have long been known to be associated with pulmonary hypertension and Raynaud's phenomenon (both vasoconstrictive effects), as well as retroperitoneal fibrosis (a fibrotic cell/fibrocyte proliferation effect, thought to be similar to cardiac valve fibrosis).

 These drugs include ergotamine and methysergide and both drugs can also cause cardiac fibrosis.

 Antiparkinson drugs

-Certain antiparkinson drugs, although targeted at dopaminergic receptors, cross-react with serotoninergic 5-HT2B receptors as well, and have been reported to cause cardiac fibrosis.
+Certain antiparkinson drugs, although targeted at dopaminergic receptors, cross-react with serotonergic 5-HT2B receptors as well, and have been reported to cause cardiac fibrosis.

 These drugs include pergolide and cabergoline.